luyug/Condenser/README.md

 from transformers import AutoModel model = AutoModel.from_pretrained('path/to/train/output')
 ```
+The head will then be automatically omitted in fine-tuninig.

 - For reproducing open QA experiments on NQ/TriviaQA, you can use the DPR toolkit and set `--pretrained_model_cfg` to a Condenser checkpoint.
 If GPU memory is an issue running DPR, you can alternatively use our [GC-DPR](https://github.com/luyug/GC-DPR) toolkit, which allows limited memory setup to train DPR without performance sacrifice.
 - For supervised IR on MS-MARCO, you can use our [Dense](https://github.com/luyug/Dense) toolkit.
 We will also add open QA examples and pre-processing code to Dense soon.